Tropical storm approaches Bermuda, likely missing direct hit

 A wealthy British overseas territory and global reinsurance center, Bermuda is not expected to take a direct hit from Leslie, which could re-strengthen by late Sunday to a Category 1 hurricane, the lowest on the Saffir-Simpson scale of wind intensity.

-Over the weekend, tropical storm-force winds are expected to pound the island of 65,000 residents located 640 miles (1,030 km) off the U.S. East Coast.
+Over the weekend, tropical storm-force winds are expected to pound the island of 65,000 residents located 640 miles off the U.S. East Coast.

 The large span of storm winds combined with Leslie's slow movement "will produce large waves and life-threatening rip currents on Bermuda and along much of the U.S. East Coast through the weekend," the Miami-based hurricane center said.